 Second Year Qualifying Exam

-section IV, article 1
+section III, article 6-A

 Qualifying Exams are an important checkpoint meant to show that you are on a promising research track toward the Ph.D. degree.